-- 2.7.
+- 2.9.
 The Leader of the Council (the Leader) is responsible for most day-to-day decisions.
-These decisions can lawfully be delegated to the Executive, committees of the Executive, individual lead councillors on the Executive, individual local ward councillors, or officers.
-When major decisions are to be discussed or made, these are published in the Council's forward plan in so far as they can be anticipated.
-If these major decisions are to be made at a meeting of the Executive, this will be open for the public to attend except where personal or confidential matters are being discussed. - 2.8.
+These decisions can lawfully be delegated to the Executive, Committees of the Executive, individual members of the Executive, individual Ward Councillors, or Officers.
+When major decisions are to be discussed or made, these are published in the Executive Forward Plan in so far as they can be anticipated.
+If these major decisions are to be made at a meeting of the Executive, this shall be open for the public to attend except where personal or confidential matters are being discussed. - 2.10.
 Decisions have to be made in accordance with the Council's overall policies and budget and may be informed by recommendations from the Overview and Scrutiny Committee.
 If a decision which is outside the budget or policy framework is required, this must be referred to the Council as a whole to decide.